Day 1: Paro/Thimpu

 Witness the sunrise procession of villagers and monks and the unfurling of a massive thongdrel – a traditional, silk appliqué thangka which is raised before dawn and then rolled down again by morning.
 Viewing of the thongdrel is said to cleanse one’s sins.

 After the procession, we’re treated to more mask and folk dances, culminating in the deeply religious and historic performance of the Zhungdra by the Talo dance troupe.

 After lunch we’ll visit the Khamsum Yulley Namgyal Chorten, built by the third Queen Mother.
 It’s a beautiful example of traditional Bhutanese architecture and art, and the only one of its kind in the world.
 Getting there involves an easy hike through the rice paddies and then a hike up a steep hill (good training for Tiger’s Nest!).

 Late afternoon we return to our hotel to relax, download photos and prepare for our second Review Session.

 After dinner we’ll have another Photo Review Session so you can show your photos, get feedback, and learn and be inspired by your instructor and follow travelers.

 Day 6: Dochula Pass/Tiger’s Nest/Paro

-Get ready for the most rewarding and iconic trek of the trip – up to the stunning Taktshang Monastery (Tiger’s Nest), one of Bhutan’s most sacred sites.
+We’ll arrive in a peaceful grove where we’ll start the most rewarding and iconic trek of the trip – up to the stunning Taktshang Monastery (Tiger’s Nest), one of Bhutan’s most sacred sites.
 It’s the country’s most recognizable cultural icon and is perched 800m up a seemingly-sheer cliff.
 Legend has it that Guru Rinpoche flew to this site on a tigress’ back to subdue a local demon.
 Thereafter, he mediated here for 3 months.